nguyenvanduocit/ai-commit/README.md

 > No more headaches with commit messages.

-AI-Commit is a command line tool that uses OpenAI's language generation capabilities to generate conventional commit messages for your Git repositories.
+AI-Commit is a command line tool that uses OpenAI's ChatGPT model to generate commit messages for your Git repositories.
+As a result, you can write meaningful commit messages without having to think about them.

 ## Prerequisites